Skip to content

 DAY 1 – ARRIVE IN TOKYO

 Upon reaching Narita International Airport, our guide will be there to greet you, and we have already arranged a group transfer to transport you to your accommodation.
-Once you’ve completed the check-in process, we’ll venture into the captivating streets of the city for a brief exploration and to enjoy a delightful dinner.
+Time permitting (depending on flight schedules) venture into the captivating streets of the city for a brief exploration and to enjoy a delightful dinner.
 Our welcome dinner is scheduled for tomorrow, as it aligns better with the arrival time of our flight.

 Meals included: None